 In the global interpretation workflow (shown above) faults are automatically picked and modeled, to split the volume into the required fault blocks.
 The full volume is picked, a few main events are “correlated” manually, and the full chrono-stratigraphic volume is then computed from all the events.

-An additional UVT Transform-based innovation - paleo-flattening space - validates the interpretation data and the model.
+Paradigm offers an additional UVT Transform-based innovation - paleo-flattening space - in order to validate the interpretation data and the model.
 After the model is built, a single click of a button removes all the fault displacements and flattens all the horizons using seismic, well and interpretation data.
 A flattened volume where each slice represents a stratigraphic event reveals hidden stratigraphic features that are easily missed in a regular volume.
 The user can also spot non-flat seismic events in the volume, for easy QC.

 - Dramatically reduced interpretation time, through the automation of picking, model building, and reflector correlation on each side of a fault

 - Enhanced knowledge through use of all the data, especially important in areas where the seismic events are not continuous or well correlated (subsalt, oil sands, complex stratigraphic plays, growth faults)

 - Better insight into stratigraphic features in a flattened volume